-There are four main factors that affect the quality of your sleep: Health Environment Attitude Lifestyle.
+There are four main things that affect the quality of our sleep:

 Good sleep doesn’t just mean lots of sleep: it means the right kind of sleep.

-Sleep affects our ability to use language, sustain attention, understand what we are reading, and summarise what we are hearing; if we compromise on our sleep, we compromise on our performance, our mood, and our interpersonal relationships.
+Sleep affects our ability to use language, maintain attention, understand what we are reading, and summarise what we are hearing; if we compromise on our sleep, we compromise on our performance, our mood, and our interpersonal relationships.
 Sleep has also been shown to protect the immune system.
-The amount that each person needs is different; however, it is recommended that a healthy adult should sleep, on average, between seven and nine hours a night.
+The amount that each of us needs is different.
+However, it's recommended that a healthy adult should sleep, on average, between seven and nine hours a night.

 As anyone who has tried to get to sleep with a blocked nose or headache knows, physical health problems can stop you from getting a good night’s sleep.